 Mediums are in interaction with the environment, the interaction can be of several types: thermal, electrical, magnetic, liquid or vapor mass transfer, chemical reaction, corrosion ...
 The installation of sensor on or inside the mediums should not modify these interactions.
 The choice of the sensor is performed so that these interactions do not have an effect on the measurement and on the lifespan of the sensor.
-For example, a sensor placed on the surface of a medium, can modify heat transfer by conduction, convection or radiation.
+For example, a sensor on a surface can modify heat transfer by conduction, convection or radiation.
 Otherwise, the deposit of a liquid film or a coating modifies emissivity and therefore the radiative heat exchanges.
-The main consequence is that the temperature provided by the sensor can be very different from the one to measure.
-One important thing to keep in mind, is that temperature measurement is accompanied by parasitic effects which must be well-known.
+The main consequences is that the temperature provided by the sensor can be very different from the one to measure.
+One important thing to keep in mind is that temperature measurement is accompanied by parasitic effects which must be well-known.

 According to the type of interaction between sensor and medium, one can classify the methods of measurement in three categories:

 - 1. Methods with direct contact sensor-medium: in this type of method, the sensor tends to locally equilibrate itself with the medium.
 If there is perfect adiabaticity of the sensor with the environment, its temperature is equal to that of the medium.
 However, in thermometric devices, this adiabaticity is usually not perfect. - 2.
-Methods with contact without physical connection with the environment: in some cases, the temperature readings are carried out using an optical mean therefore no physical connection exists between the sensor and the environment.
-In this category, we can find surface temperature measurement with deposited thermosensitive material such as liquid crystals or photoluminescent salts.

-3. Methods without contact: in this method sensors are far from the medium.
+Methods with contact without physical connection with the environment: in some cases, the temperature readings is carried out using an optical mean therefore no physical connection exists between the sensor and the environment.
+In this category, we can found surface temperature measurement with deposited thermosensitive material such as liquid crystals or photoluminescent salts. - 3.
+Methods without contact: in this method sensors are far from the medium.
 Despite there is still interactions between them, the sensor is no more in equilibrium with the medium.
 Such methods are essentially based on radiative heat transfer.

-In this lecture, one will discuss temperature measurement with contact.
-A focusing on the main methods (thermoelectric, thermoresistance) will be performed.
-First of all, temperature measurement using thermoelectric effects will be analyzed in various situations (temperature measurement in fluids, in semi-transparent medium and in opaque medium).
-Then, recent progress for thermal measurement at micro and nanoscales using Scanning Thermal Microscopy (STM) methods will be presented.
+In this lecture, one will discuss temperature measurement using these methods.
+A focusing on the main methods (thermoelectric, radiative) will be done.
+First of all temperature measurement using thermoelectric effects will be analyzed in various situations (temperature measurement in fluids, in semi transparent medium and in opaque medium).
+Then recent progress for temperature measurement using radiative methods will be presented.